mdolab/idwarp/doc/index.rst

-.. pyWarpUstruct documentation master file, created by sphinx-quickstart on Thu Jul  9 16:26:28 2015.
+..
+IDWarp documentation master file, created by sphinx-quickstart on Thu Jul  9 16:26:28 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-.. _pyWarpUstruct:
+.. _IDWarp:

 =============
-pywarpustruct
+IDWarp
 =============

-``pywarpustruct`` is a tool for performing mesh manipulation of 3-dimensional multi-block meshes.
+``IDWarp`` is a tool for performing mesh manipulation of 3-dimensional multi-block, overset and unstructured meshes.

 .. toctree::
    :maxdepth: 2